platformsh/platformsh-docs/docs/layouts/shortcodes/endpoint-description.md

 {{ end }}

 {{ partial "examples/config_links" ( dict "type" $type "onlyLanguage" $onlyLanguage ) }}

+{{ if eq ($type) "elasticsearch-enterprise" }}
+Note that the previous example is for an Elasticsearch Enterprise instance.
+For an Elasticsearch legacy instance, the type used in the service definition would be `elasticsearch`.
+{{ end }}

 <!-- Turn this section off for ones in Guides that continue differently-->
 {{ if not (.Get "noApp" )}}